Xon/XenForo-ViewOwnWarnings/README.md

 Xenforo-SVViewOwnWarnings
 ======================

-Allow users to view thier own warnings, and find which posts where warned.
+Allow users to view their own warnings, and find which posts where warned.

 New Permission to control if a user can see how infracted them.